dotnet/docs-aspire/docs/extensibility/custom-component.md

 :::code source="snippets/MailDevResource/MailKit.Client/MailKitClientServiceCollectionExtensions.cs":::

 The preceding code adds two extension methods on the `IHostApplicationBuilder` type, one for the standard registration of MailKit and another for keyed-registration of MailKit.
+Extension methods for .NET Aspire components should extend the `IHostApplicationBuilder` type and following the `Add<Name>` naming convention where the `<Name>` is the thing you're adding.

 Both extensions ultimately rely on the private `AddMailKitClient` method to register the `MailKitClientFactory` with the dependency injection container as a scoped-life service.
 The reason for registering the `MailKitClientFactory` as a scoped service is due to the fact that the connection (and authentication) operations are considered expensive and should be reused within the same scope where possible.
 In other words, for a single request, the same `ISmtpClient` instance should be used.

 The pattern for binding component settings to the builder's configuration, is to first instantiate the settings class and then bind settings to the specific section of the configuration.